It’s a long way to fall from a skittish horse

 introduction to intelligent systems.

 Course titles from the course catalog of Rochester Institute of Technology.
-Submitted by Rebecca Charry Roje.
+By Rebecca Charry Roje.